 We have lots more plain English analysis of Kwasi Kwarteng’s voting record on issues like health, welfare, taxation and more.
 Visit Kwasi Kwarteng’s full vote analysis page for more.

-Kwasi Kwarteng hardly ever rebelled against their party in this parliament
+Kwasi Kwarteng has never rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Spelthorne